licheez/pvWayNuGetsSolution/OracleLogWriterSolution/OracleLogWriter.Fw/ReadMe.md

 * The SeverityCode column persists the MethodResultWrapper.SeverityEnum code
 * This column should be non nullable
 * This column should be of type char (one char is enough)
+* since version 1.0.3 this column can also be of type varchar

 ``` csharp
    // Exemple of Sevirity enum and corresponding codes